nurlanova2012/Weather-Web-Application/README.md

 # Weather-Web-Application
- Desktop & Mobile versions, HTML CSS
+ Desktop & Mobile versions, HTML, CSS, JS

  1. The project has been challenging to complete because some of the small tasks took a lot of time to understand and then implement.
 I have been working on this project for the last 2 weeks and it has been exciting because it feels like a real project in real work.